WebAssembly/design/AstSemantics.md

 # Abstract Syntax Tree Semantics

-WebAssembly code is represented as an Abstract Syntax Tree (AST) where each node represents an expression.
-Each function body consists of a list of expressions.
-All expressions and operators are typed, with no implicit conversions, subtyping, or overloading rules.
+This document describes WebAssembly semantics.
+The description here is written in terms of an Abstract Syntax Tree (AST), however it is also possible to understand WebAssembly semantics in terms of a stack machine.
+(In practice, implementations need not build an actual AST or maintain an actual stack; they need only behave [as if](https://en.wikipedia.org/wiki/As-if_rule) they did so.)

 This document explains the high-level design of the AST: its types, constructs, and semantics.
 For full details consult [the formal Specification](https://github.com/WebAssembly/spec), for file-level encoding details consult [Binary Encoding](BinaryEncoding.md), and for the human-readable text representation consult [Text Format](TextFormat.md).

+Each function body consists of a list of expressions.
+All expressions and operators are typed, with no implicit conversions or overloading rules.

 Verification of WebAssembly code requires only a single pass with constant-time type checking and well-formedness checking.